morgyng/hello-world/README.md

 # hello-world
 This will be a starting point
-II have no idea what I am doing but that is what learning is for, right?
+I have no idea what I am doing but that is what learning is for, right?